unixpi/probabilistic-programming-QT/README.md

-# QT - my probabilistic-programming language
+# QT - A probabilistic-programming language

 This is an attempt to learn more about probabilistic programming by creating my own language.